cozy/cozy-stack/tests/system/README.md

-# Tools for integration tests
+# Tools for system tests

 ## Install